Ronlee12355/ShinyTrials/README.md

 Shiny is a new package from RStudio that makes it incredibly easy to build interactive web applications with R.

+[shinydashboard](https://rstudio.github.io/shinydashboard/) makes it easy to use Shiny to create dashboards.

 This repo contains all shiny apps that I practice for bioinformatics field.
 If you need more solid shiny demos and showcases, [Shiny](http://shiny.rstudio.com) official website on rstudio or the [Shiny on GitHub](https://github.com/rstudio/shiny) would be helpful.